snejokeee/rest-client-call-exception/README.md

 ## Solution

-This dependency introduces a new `RestClientException` descendant class for the exception - `RestClientCallException` and injects a pre-configured `RestClient.ResponseSpec.ErrorHandler` into `RestClient.Builder` via `RestClientCustomizer`.
+This dependency introduces a new `RestClientCallException` (successor of `RestClientResponseException`) class and injects a pre-configured `RestClient.ResponseSpec.ErrorHandler` into `RestClient.Builder` via `RestClientCustomizer`.

 ## Quick Start

-Actual versions you can find on [mavenCentral](https://mvnrepository.com/artifact/dev.alubenets/rest-client-call-exception)
+Actual versions you can find on [mavenCentral](https://mvnrepository.com/artifact/dev/alubenets/rest-client-call-exception)

 ### Gradle